jessmantaro/siem-splunk-connector/README.md

     *   **Limit**.
 If you want to limit the number of security events to pull, you can enter a number here to limit the results for each REST call.
 If not specified, the API retrieves a maximum of 150000 records per call.
     *   **log level** is automatically set to INFO.
 You can change it to WARN, ERROR, FATAL, or DEBUG to get more data for certain situations.
 For example, if you have a problem with the connector, type DEBUG to get more detailed messages and troubleshoot.
     *   **Interval**.
 Number of seconds between fetch requests.
 Enter 60, unless you have entered values in both **Initial Epoch Time** and **Final Epoch Time** to retrieve security events from a set time period.
 In that case, enter 0\.

+   > _**Note:** If it takes more than 60 seconds to fetch the data, then increase the interval value to the amount of seconds it takes to fetch the data._

 13. Return to Splunk home and click **Akamai SIEM**.
     If you see data, setup was successful.